Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - In "Mr. Monk, Private Eye," Natalie mentions that she was able to rent out Monk's new office thanks to an advance she took out after Monk's paycheck from the "Kensington case".

 - In "Mr. Monk and the Leper," there are photos of Randy with acne on the wall of Dr. Polanski's office.
-When Natalie gets Randy to admit that the photos are of him, he says it was from a case where he was undercover as a teenager with bad acne and he asks Stottlemeyer if he recalls it, to which Stottlemeyer says, "You're on your own, Randy."
+When Natalie gets Randy to admit that the photos are of him, he says it was from a case where he was undercover at a high school as a teenager with bad acne and he asks Stottlemeyer if he recalls it, to which Stottlemeyer says, "You're on your own, Randy."

 - In "Mr. Monk Is Someone Else," one of the first things Lola says to Monk (who is impersonating her real (and six feet under) boyfriend Frank DePalma) is an apology for what happened in Barcelona.
 It's implied that she and the real DePalma may have had a fight, or Frankie botched an assassination, but beyond that, we don't get many details.